goderich/dissertation/dissertation.md

 | sunbaleʔ     | kəbalay                  | kəbəle    | kəbalay      | 'to build, to make'    |
 <!-- fixme: insert vertical line next to sq? -->

 The Klesan words *ləlaw* 'right hand side', *pəhəpah* 'flower, and *tunux* 'stone' are the same etyma as in Squliq, and may have been borrowed.
-We have no diagnostic for these words, but Klesan has may verifiable borrowings from Squliq, see @sec:borrowings-cu for more information.
+We have no diagnostic for these words, but Klesan has many verifiable borrowings from Squliq, see @sec:borrowings-cu for more information.
 S'uli has *ləlaw* 'right hand side' and *gahap* 'seed' that are also shared with Squliq (however Matu'aw has *analiʔ* 'right hand side', which is cognate with the Plngawan form).

 The word for 'chin' across Atayal dialects is complicated.
 S'uli actually has two forms, *ʔaŋi* and *ʔabay*, the latter cognate with Squliq and Skikun *qabay*, and the former with Matu'uwal *qaŋiʔ* and Matu'aw *ʔaŋiʔ*.
 Plngawan *ʔabalit* and Klesan *bəlit* appear to be male register forms derived from a form like \*qabay using the suffix *-lit*, which appears in other male register forms.
 The etymon *qaŋiʔ*/*ʔaŋiʔ* in Matu'uwal, Matu'aw, and S'uli may be a regional isogloss, since all three of these dialects are geographically contiguous.
 This would make \*qabay 'chin' the Proto-Atayal form, and Plngawan *ʔabalit* and Klesan *bəlit* may or may not have been innovated at a later stage.
 It is difficult to make a judgement call at this stage, so this form is not reconstructed to Proto-Atayal, but Plngawan and Klesan are assumed to have innovated the male register form instead of the other dialects losing it independently.